 View pipeline details

 In the Execution overview table, click a pipeline to open its details panel.
 The panel includes Snap statistics, logs, and pipeline parameters.
-During development, Snap statistics also show in Designer when developers validate and run pipelines.
+Snap statistics also show in Designer when developers validate and run pipelines.

 The details panel header provides information about the pipeline and the task that invoked it: